Bonifacio: Ang Unang Pangulo: Plot

-Afterwards, a man who is one of the people that published the paper is tortured.
+Afterwards, one of the paper's publishers is tortured.
 Upon seeing the man's dead body, Bonifacio calls all the Katipuneros to gather in Tandang Sora's home.
 Tandang Sora gives a sword to Bonifacio for him to use during their fights against the Spaniards.
 Later on, Bonifacio declares the start of the revolution on August 29, 1896.
-All men tear their cedulas and they scream, "Mabuhay ang Katipunan!
+All men and women tear their cedulas and they scream, "Mabuhay ang Katipunan!
 Mabuhay ang rebolusyon!
 Mabuhay ang Supremo!"

 On the day of the revolution, they cross a river and secretly pull a foot of one of the Spanish soldiers while the other one is shot by Bonifacio.
 In the entrance of one of the officials' houses, Bonifacio throws a torch that is lit up in the trolley loaded with canisters and shoots it, letting them get inside the gate.
 A battle then ensues between the revolutionaries and the Spanish garrison.
-Eventually, Bonifacio is able to kill the Gobernador Heneral by stabbing.
+Eventually, Bonifacio is able to kill the Spanish commander by stabbing.
 After the battle, the Katipuneros replace the flag of Spain with the KKK flag.

 Aguinaldo's comrades are concerned that the revolution might die under Bonifacio's leadership.
 They advise Aguinaldo to urge Bonifacio to come to Cavite to reunify the factions of the Magdiwang and Magdalo and hold an election for it.
 Aguinaldo is elected as the president, while Bonifacio is only elected as the interior minister.
 A Magdalo member, Daniel Tirona, objects to his election and insults him, angering Bonifacio who then challenges Tirona to a duel.
 Feeling discriminated, Bonifacio, as Supremo of the Katipunan, voids the election results.
 The newly formed, Aguinaldo-led revolutionary group is concerned about the unity of Katipunan after failing to persuade Bonifacio to join them.
 Aguinaldo then orders the capture of Bonifacio, during which Bonifacio is stabbed at the neck and suffers a gunshot wound in his arm.
-His brother Ciriaco is shot dead, while his other brother Procopio is beaten, and his wife Oriang possibly raped by Col. Agapito Bonzón.
-Suffering from his untreated wounds, Bonifacio tells his wife Oriang of his dream of finally achieving his wish of the country's independence against Spain.
-Later on, Andres Bonifacio and Procopio Bonifacio are sentenced to death.
+His brother Ciriaco is shot dead, while his other brother Procopio is beaten, and Oriang possibly raped by Col. Agapito Bonzón.
+Suffering from his untreated wounds, Bonifacio tells Oriang of his dream of finally achieving his wish of the country's independence against Spain.
+Later on, Andres and Procopio Bonifacio are sentenced to death.